-Honouring the courageous men of the RCAF 434 "Bluenose" Squadron.
+Honouring the courageous men of RCAF 434 "Bluenose" Squadron.

 During WW II part of Canada’s contribution consisted of fifteen heavy bomber squadrons known as “RCAF 6 Group” combining with Britain’s “Bomber Command”.
 434 Squadron was one of the 15 that were stationed at various airfields in the County of Yorkshire, England.
 Also known as the "Bluenosers” 434 was initially based out of Tholthorpe then Croft in the two years Overseas, 15th June 1943 – 9th June 1945.

-This site contains many photos of aircraft, daily life at the airfields, and documents, along with the history of 434 Squadron.
-More importantly a collection of Aircrew photos, 1374 airmen volunteered for this squadron, tragically 347 made the ultimate sacrifice, their pictures are numerous throughout these pages.
-The badge is available to purchase, click here.
+This site contains hundreds images; aircraft, daily life at the airfields, ground crew, documents, along with the history of 434 Squadron.
+More importantly a collection of Aircrew photos, 1374 airmen volunteered for this squadron, tragically 347 made the ultimate sacrifice, their pictures and written memories are numerous.

 Memorial Dedication; 70 years ago on 29 Sept 1943, the Clary Crew 16 Failed To Return.
 On the 29th Sept 2013 in Boekelo, The Netherlands a memorial was unveiled and dedicated to the crew members.
 Here is the BBC interview Sept 13th with people involved.
 Organizers, researchers, along with relatives, and representatives of the RAF, RCAF, RDAF, and USAAF were in attendance.

 Night Madness - Written by Richard Pyves